edoreld/hesa-campaign/Relationships System.md

+Version: 0.0.2

 Introducing a character-to-character relationship system.
 As your bond with other players strengthens, so does your ability to fight with them, work with them, etc.

 ## Relationship Levels

 Relationships reflect the depth of your bonds.

+###
 Here's a list of possible relationships

+### Relationship Levels

-### Acquaintance
+#### Acquaintance

  - At this level, characters are getting to know each other but haven't formed a deep bond yet.

-### Frienship
+#### Friendship

 Characters have become good friends and can rely on each other in times of need.

- - Whenever you both are facing an enemy that you both can reach with your weapon, and you are not currently flanking, you may add +1 to your attack roll against that enemy.
+ - Whenever you both are facing an enemy that you both can reach with your weapon in melee range, and you are not currently flanking, you may add +1 to your attack roll against that enemy.

 Requirements: Acquaintance

-### Close Friendship
+#### Close Friendship

 The bond has deepened to the point where characters actively look out for each other's well-being.